 Mariah first studied fungi in-depth during the 'capstone' project of her Biology degree at Ripon College.
 This was a literature review on bioremediation of hydrocarbons by fungi.
 In writing that paper, fungi were producers of enzymes capable of biochemically-interesting and ecologically-useful feats to her.
 She later has gotten know them each by name, in-person on the trail with the Wisconsin Mycological Society.

 At the first WMS meeting Mariah attended, Alden Dirks presented on the relative lack of conservation focus on fungi and how community science survey projects can bring fungi out of obscurity and guide our efforts to respect them and support their role in the ecosystem.
+After that presentation Mariah joined iNaturalist and began documenting the fungi she found.

 Most of all Mariah loves meeting and learning with all her lichenminded trail friends.

 At the first WMS meeting Mariah attended, Alden Dirks presented on the relative lack of conservation focus on fungi and how community science survey projects can bring fungi out of obscurity and guide our efforts to respect them and support their role in the ecosystem.
+After that presentation Mariah joined iNaturalist and began documenting the fungi she found.

 Most of all Mariah loves meeting and learning with all her lichenminded trail friends.